 Ten years into their marriage, a couple goes through a bit of a rough patch.
-The husband isn’t feeling loved the way he used to.
+The husband isn't feeling loved the way he used to.
 He reacts by making some adjustments to his investment.
 Date nights every Friday, with entertainment and a nice meal out, are reduced to sharing a latte once a month.
 The gorgeous box of hand-selected roses she learned to expect on their anniversary now is considered an unwarranted expense.
-So this year she receives a package of celophane-wrapped daisies from the corner store.
+So this year she receives a package of celophane-wrapped daisies from the convenience store.
 Rather than spending an evening watching movies together at home, with a bottle of quality wine, he thoughtfully texts her while shooting pool at the pub with his buddies.
-Within two months, the old magic is back, and he begins to restore the former loving gestures.
+Within two months, the old magic is back, and he begins to restore all the former loving gestures.

 Yeah right!
 That misguided soul should have a divorce attorney on speed dial.
 Any hope of regaining the love always requires more investment, not less.
+If love's on the decline, you pull out all the stops to go all in; not shut your commitment down.

 A few weeks ago I was invited to a meeting with a prospective client.
 She wanted to know what we could do in marketing herself online, for "super cheap."
 Apparently the digital marketing agency she was with was "too expensive", and she was looking for a lower cost solution.